bhargav-kulkarni/Internship-2023/shubham/README.md

 ```
   npm start
 ```
-- This is Project is used for basic understanding of React testing
+- Project is used for basic understanding of React testing

 ----